lifs-tools/rgoslin-old/README.md

 [https://github.com/lifs-tools/goslin](Goslin) defines multiple grammers compatible with ANTLRv4 for different sources of shorthand lipid nomenclature.
 This allows to generate parsers based on the defined grammars, which provide immediate feedback whether a processed lipid shorthand notation string is compliant with a particular grammar, or not.

-> **_NOTE:_**  This is an *early* development version, please use at your own risk and report issues to help improve it!

-rgoslin uses the Goslin grammars and the cppgoslin parser to support the following general tasks:
+Here, rgoslin 2.0 uses the Goslin grammars and the cppgoslin parser to support the following general tasks:

 1. Facilitate the parsing of shorthand lipid names dialects.
 2. Provide a structural representation of the shorthand lipid after parsing.